The Good Braider

 Here is The Good Braider, An Educators’ Guide created by Portland High School English teacher who teaches immigrants and refugees, Thomas Talarico This guide offers extension activities and comprehension questions to guide readers through Viola’s story.

-Here is a Book Group Discussion Guide: Discussion Guide for The Good Braider
+Here is a Community Reads and Book Group Discussion Guide: Good Braider Discussion Guide PDF